Gian Clavell

-Gian Louis Clavell López (born November 26, 1993) is a Puerto Rican professional basketball player for Prometey of the Latvian-Estonian Basketball League and EuroCup.
+Gian Louis Clavell López (born November 26, 1993) is a Puerto Rican professional basketball player for Piratas de Quebradillas of the Baloncesto Superior Nacional.
+He played three seasons of college basketball for the Colorado State Rams, earning Mountain West Conference Player of the Year honors in 2017.
 He also represents the Puerto Rican national team.

+College career

-He was named Mountain West Conference Player of the Year in 2017.
-Clavell became the first CSU Ram to win the award.
+Clavell played college basketball for Northwest Kansas between 2012 and 2014 and then Colorado State between 2014 and 2017.
+He was named Mountain West Conference Player of the Year in 2017, becoming the first CSU Ram to win the award.

 Professional career

-After graduating from Colorado State University, Clavell signed a minor deal with the Brujos de Guayama in Puerto Rico.
-He played in three games for them around April 2017 before practicing for the 2017 NBA Draft.
-After going undrafted in the draft that year, Clavell joined the Miami Heat Summer League team.
-On July 23, 2017 he signed a partially-guaranteed deal with the Dallas Mavericks to join the preseason roster.
+After graduating from college, Clavell had a three-game stint with Brujos de Guayama in Puerto Rico prior to the 2017 NBA draft.
+After going undrafted, he joined the Miami Heat for the 2017 NBA Summer League.
+On July 23, 2017, he signed a partially-guaranteed deal with the Dallas Mavericks to join the preseason roster.
 His contract would later be converted to a two-way deal, meaning throughout his time with the Mavericks, he would split playing time between Dallas and their NBA G League affiliate, the Texas Legends.
-Clavell made his NBA debut on October 20, 2017 against the Sacramento Kings.

-On November 17, 2017, the Mavericks waived Clavell from his two-way contract early to sign Antonius Cleveland.
+He played seven NBA games before being waived by the Mavericks on November 17, 2017.

+In January 2018, Clavell joined Sakarya BB of the Turkish Super League (BSL).

-He joined the Golden State Warriors for the 2018 NBA Summer League.
-On August 3, 2018, Clavell signed a one-year deal with Movistar Estudiantes of the Liga ACB.
+In July 2018, Clavell joined the Golden State Warriors for the 2018 NBA Summer League.
+On August 3, 2018, he signed a one-year deal with Movistar Estudiantes of the Liga ACB.

-In the summer of 2019, it was announced that Clavell will be joining the Portland Trail Blazers at NBA Summer League.

-On December 11, 2019, he has signed with Frutti Extra Bursaspor of the Turkish Super League (BSL).
-He averaged 18 points per game.
+In July 2019, Clavell joined the Portland Trail Blazers for 2019 NBA Summer League.
+On December 11, 2019, he signed with Frutti Extra Bursaspor of the Turkish BSL.
+In 12 games to finish the 2019–20 season, he averaged 18.7 points, 3.5 rebounds, 1.7 assists and 1.6 steals per game.

 On October 24, 2020, Clavell signed with Avtodor Saratov of the VTB United League.
-On April 28, 2021, Clavell signed with Promitheas Patras for the Greek Basket League playoffs.
+In April 2021, he joined Promitheas Patras of the Greek Basket League.
+He appeared in 11 games to finish the season.

-On August 11, 2021, he has signed with Budivelnyk Kyiv of the Ukrainian Basketball SuperLeague.
+On August 11, 2021, Clavell signed with Budivelnyk Kyiv of the Ukrainian Basketball SuperLeague.

-In 2022, he signed with Cangrejeros de Santurce of the Baloncesto Superior Nacional in his home country of Puerto Rico.
+In 2022, Clavell played for Cangrejeros de Santurce of the Baloncesto Superior Nacional.
+In 35 games, he averaged 15.0 points, 2.9 rebounds and 2.5 assists per game.

-On June 24, 2022, he has signed with Prometey of the Latvian-Estonian Basketball League.
+On June 24, 2022, Clavell signed with Prometey of the Latvian-Estonian Basketball League.
+After another stint with Cangrejeros de Santurce in 2023, he returned to Prometey for the 2023–24 season.

+In 2024, Clavell played for Piratas de Quebradillas of the BSN.

+National team career

+Clavell represents Puerto Rico at the international level.
+He was part of the team that helped Puerto Rico qualify for the 2024 Summer Olympics after defeating both Italy in the semifinals and Lithuania in the final of one of four 2024 FIBA Men's Olympic Qualifying Tournaments.